Table of Contents

 - Air Dry: Let the couch air dry thoroughly before replacing cushions.

-How to Shampoo a Couch?
+How to Use Shampoo for Sofa Cleaning?

 - Check Fabric: Ensure your fabric can be cleaned with shampoo; some may require professional cleaning.